philippe44/squeezelite-esp32/README.md

 nvs_set autoexec2 str -v "squeezelite -o \"BT -n 'MySpeaker'\" -b 500:2000 -R -u m -Z 192000 -r \"44100-44100\""

-# Additional misc notes to do you build
+# Additional misc notes to do your owm build
+MOST IMPORTANT: create the right default config file
+- make defconfig
+Then adapt the config file to your wifi/BT/I2C device (can alos be done on the command line)
+- make menuconfig
+Then
+- make -j4
+- make flash monitor

+Once the application is running, under monitor, you can monitor the system activity.

 - for all libraries, add -mlongcalls.
 - audio libraries are complicated to rebuild, open an issue if you really want to
 - libmad, libflac (no esp's version), libvorbis (tremor - not esp's version), alac work